AN IONIC COMPOUND

 Cesium chloride crystallizes in a cubic lattice.
 The unit cell may be depicted as shown.

 (Cs+ is teal, Cl- is gold).

-Click on the unit cell above to view a movie of the unit
+Click on the unit cell above to explore the structure in VRML.

 Click on the image below to explore the cesium chloride lattice in horizontal and vertical rotation.

-Click on the images below to view the open structure rotating.
+Click on the image below to explore the expanded structure in VRML.